Phone: (515) 327-8860

-Presentation # 1—Towns include: Dale City, woolen mill town—Guthrie County, Indiantown, Mormon settlement—Cass County, Liberty Center, pioneer town—Warren County, Marietta, former county seat—Marshall County, Monroe City, state capital candidate—Jasper County, Ortonville, circus village—Dallas County, and Zook Spur, coal mining town—Dallas County.
+Presentation # 1—Towns include: Dale City, woolen mill town—Guthrie County; Indiantown, Mormon settlement—Cass County; Liberty Center, pioneer town—Warren County; Marietta, former county seat—Marshall County; Monroe City, state capital candidate—Jasper County; Ortonville, circus village—Dallas County; Zook Spur, coal mining town—Dallas County.

 Presentation # 2—Towns include: Angus, coal mining town—Boone/Greene County; Bellefountain, river town—Mahaska County; Cooper, railroad town—Greene County; Herndon, railroad town—Guthrie County; Iowa Center, state capital hopeful—Story County; Mitchell, railroad town hopeful—Polk County; Monti, religious/ethnic town—Buchanan County.

 Equipment required: screen, projector, and computer or (use presenter’s projector and computer), darkened room and microphone.